Trey Mancini Player Props: Cubs vs. Dodgers

-On Friday, Trey Mancini (.220 batting average in his past 10 games, with a double, a home run, a walk and four RBI) and the Chicago Cubs face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 2:20 PM ET.
+After hitting .214 with a double, two home runs, a walk and six RBI in his past 10 games, Trey Mancini and the Chicago Cubs take on the Los Angeles Dodgers (who will hand the ball to Clayton Kershaw) at 2:20 PM ET on Sunday.

-In his most recent appearance, he had two hits (going 2-for-4 with a double) against the Dodgers.
+In his most recent game he had a hitless showing (0-for-4) against the Dodgers.

 Trey Mancini Game Info & Props vs. the Dodgers